We are always answering this question!

 The Echols family at Jaemor Farms has been harvesting crops from this land for 107 years.

 The family began farming cotton and a few peach trees in 1912.
-After a few years of growing this "king" row crop, they switched their focus to his few peach trees, and begin selling peaches on the side of Old Cornelia Highway, a road that runs parallel with what is I-985/highway 365 today...
+After a few years of growing this "king" row crop, they switched their focus to those few peach trees and began selling peaches on the side of Old Cornelia Highway, a road that runs parallel with what is I-985/Highway 365 today...
 The rest is history.

 Mr. Jimmy Echols has grown peaches his entire life and is thankful for the farming tradition that was started by his grandfather.
 The original peach shed still sits outside his house on Old Cornelia Highway.
 He purchased the farm from his parents in the early 1960s.

 During the past 38 years, Jaemor Farms has experienced numerous transitions and has grown to meet the demand of our customer base.
 In 2002, we began to diversify the crops grown on the farm to beyond just peaches and apples.
 Now, our customers can enjoy homegrown strawberries, blackberries, muscadines, scuppernongs, concord grapes, watermelon, squash, tomatoes, zucchini, pumpkins and more during our harvest seasons.
 In 2006, we opened our first corn maze and began to participate in the state's agritourism industry.
 Today, on average, Jaemor sees more than 750,000 customers annually.

 We have 500 acres of land in production at the farm.
 Jarl (son) and Drew (grandson) work daily in the fields, growing peaches, strawberries, blackberries, apples, pumpkins and other fruits and vegetables.
 Other family members run our markets and bakery - Jim (Pop), Valvoreth (Nanny), Judah (son), Tim (son), Daphne (granddaughter, Commerce market), Jeremy (grandson), Beth (daughter-in-law), Rick (grandson-in-law), Steve (cousin), Stephanie (cousin) ... just to name a few.
 Many of our other family members work with us seasonally, too.

 Jaemor Farms -- We're a local family business, providing locally grown food, in a local growing and learning environment.
 Taste the difference family makes.
 The Echols family loves serving yours!

 *No pets are allowed inside the market, on hayrides, out on the farm or in the corn maze*